 26 July – 20 September 2020

-With: Krijn Christiaansen & Cathelijne Montens (KCCM), Barbara Neves Altes, Jacqueline Heerema , Jasper Coppes, Pavèl van Houten, Eline Kersten, Birthe Leemeijer, Wouter Osterholt, de Onkruidenier (Ronald Boer & Jonmar van Vlijmen)
+With: Krijn Christiaansen & Cathelijne Montens (KCCM), Barbara Neves Altes and Pedro Manuel, Jacqueline Heerema , Jasper Coppes, Pavèl van Houten, Eline Kersten, Birthe Leemeijer, Wouter Osterholt, de Onkruidenier (Ronald Boer & Jonmar van Vlijmen)

-The exhibition Exploded View shows the results of a year long research of 12 artists and (landscape)designers to the Amstelpark between October 2018 and September 2019.
-This took place around various expert meeting together with researchers of CLUE+, policy makers and local knowledge in which urban landscapes in transition were being viewed from the perspective of their heritage.
+The exhibition Exploded View shows the results of a year long research of 9 artists and (landscape)designers concerning the Amstelpark between October 2018 and September 2019.
+This took place around various expert meeting together with researchers of CLUE+, policy makers, park managers, ecologists,geologist and park users, to reflect on urban landscapes from the perspective of their heritage.
 The goal is to develop new perspectives and visions on the park within a contemporary urban context.
 In september 2019 the results of the research phase were presented during these Park Explorations.

-Exploded View (project website:www.explodedview.net) is an exchange between the Amstelpark in Amsterdam with the Parco Regionale dell’Appia Antica in Rome and was established in collaboration with curator Krien Clevis and the Interfacultair Research Institute CLUE+ (Cultural Landscapes and Urban Environment) of the Vrije Universiteit Amsterdam.
+Exploded View (project website:www.explodedview.net) is an exchange between the Amstelpark in Amsterdam with the Parco Regionale dell’Appia Antica in Rome and was established in collaboration with the Interfacultair Research Institute CLUE+ (Cultural Landscapes and Urban Environment) of the Vrije Universiteit Amsterdam.

 The interdisciplinary research into the Amstelpark resulted in art projects which will be presented and realised during an exhibition and public program in het Glazen Huis and various locations outside of the park in the summer of 2020.
 At a later date (probably early 2021) presentations of results of the research concerning the Parco Regionale dell’Appia Antica will be held in Arti et Amicitiae and the Allard Pierson, see Arti website for details.
 Originally the 2 parts were planned in tandem in spring but due to Covid-19 both exhibitions were rescheduled)